ihechikara/ihechikara-blog/src/pages/posts/how-to-use-loops-in-arduino.md

 You should use `while` loop when the number of iterations isn't predefined.
 That is, the termination of the loop is dependent on a condition that isn't controlled by the loop.

 The example we saw in the "How to Use a `while` Loop in Arduino" section just showed how the syntax works.
-Here is a practical examples:
+Here is a practical example:

 ```cpp
 void setup() {